 100% TOTAL EFFORT

-Organizational Chart: Director CERT Program < Technical Director, Cybersecurity Risk and Resilience Directorate < Technical Manager, Cybersecurity Risk Management Team< Information Security Engineer
+Organizational Chart: Director CERT Program < Technical Director, Cybersecurity Risk and Resilience Directorate < Technical Manager, Cybersecurity Risk Management Team< Cyber Security Engineer – Risk and Resilience

 Carnegie Mellon University is an EEO/Affirmative Action Employer – M/F/Disability/Veteran